 Additionally, and consistent with the NPRM's treatment of the commercial exemption, this proposal seems to give the FARA Unit maximum discretion to decide whether any given activity falls outside of the statute and exemption.
-Instead of providing the (relatively) clear guardrails that lawyers are exempt if they do "normal" things, this proposal would give the Unit the ability to conclude independently that some set of activities were intended to influence the public, and thus were not exempt under the lawyers' exemption.

 Informational Materials

 1. Current Regulations